throwable/mdc4spring/README.md

 }
 ```

-#### Method output parameters
+#### Output parameters

-With ```@MDCOutParam``` annotation you can define a parameter that will be added to current MDC after the method invocation.
+With ```@MDCOutParam``` annotation you can define an output parameter that will be added to the current MDC after the method returns.
-Its value is evaluated using value returned by this method invocation.
+Its value is evaluated using the value returned by this method.

 ```java
 class OrderProcessor {